Network Co-ordinator: Alex Imrie, [email protected]

 - revising existing teaching materials for the Higher Classical Studies syllabus, and liaising with the Scottish Qualifications Authority regarding classical languages.

-- supporting three qualified teachers to retrain and gather sufficient credits to certify as Classical Studies.
+- supporting four qualified teachers to retrain and gather sufficient credits to certify as Classical Studies.

 - running a Greek and Latin Summer School.

-- a series of free online seminars introducing big topics (classical languages, ancient history, classical archaeology and classical reception etc.) between August 2020 and June 2021.
+- developing a free CASN series of online seminars introducing topics such as classical languages, ancient history, classical archaeology and classical reception.

 - recruiting new primary and secondary schools to the Scottish network.